First Time Customer?

 WHAT IS A

 “Microbiome” is a term coined by scientists to describe the vast ecosystem of microbes that call your gut “home.”
+This “community” of microorganisms is also commonly known as gut flora.
 Researchers estimate that there are approximately 100+ trillion microscopic bacteria living in your gut right now.
 These bacteria are the first defense against pathogenic invaders that can cause illness and disease.
 Some of these bacteria, however, are not always friendly.
 In fact, there are “good” and “bad” types of microbiota in your gut.

 HOW TO IMPROVE: